When Andy and I decided it was time to leave The UK to travel, and live and work abroad we had no idea how much it would involve.

 If you’re going to be away for a set period of time your employer may agree to an unpaid career break or sabbatical.
 If this isn’t possible or your return date is unknown it’s likely you’ll need to hand in your notice.
 Ensure you give your employer your contracted notice period and keep it polite and professional.
 Don’t burn any bridges as you may need a reference from them at some point in the future.

 This is the most boring and time-consuming bit but has to be done.
 What you need to do will vary depending on your residential, marital, and employment status.
 We’re homeowners, married, employed in the UK and will be working abroad, so I’ll base this on our experience which should cover most scenarios.

 - Change your address.
 This needs to be done for everything including bank accounts, and with your doctor, dentist, letting agent, house insurer, letting agent, and mortgage and pensions provider etc.It’s useful if you can use the address of someone you trust, so they can open your mail to scan and email anything important to you.
 My mum kindly offered to do this for us which is great.
 Redirecting your post is also a good idea, just in case you forget to change your address on something.

 - Notify utility companies that you’re leaving.
-Water, gas, electric, TV licensing, council etc. This will enable them to calculate your final bills.
+Water, gas, electric, TV licensing, and council etc. This will enable them to calculate your final bills.
 Hopefully, you’ll get some refunds from some of these.